 Jimmy Carter, 1924-2024

 It is snowing outside.
-It is the first snow of the season significantly coating everything, and the snowplows are out.
+It is the first snow of the season to significantly cover everything, and the snowplows are out.
 Snow covered asphalt reacquaints us with the laws of physics.
 With a warming climate, winter snow, as it happens, comes later, and less of it.
 I can remember the blinding snowstorms of many years past which made driving foolhardy in a concrete sense.
 You couldn’t tell what object might be concealed just beyond the headlight beams reflected back at you by the driving snow.
-With good fortune what was in front of you was another vehicle moving at similar speed, and if fortune was busy elsewhere, perhaps a stalled semi truck.
-“And so it goes…” Vonnegut would write.
+With good fortune in front of you another vehicle moved at similar speed, and if fortune were to be busy elsewhere, it might be a stalled semi truck… “And so it goes…” Vonnegut did write.

 Life is just like that.
 We are distracted by our constructed worlds, by the amenities of ‘civilization’, especially by the bright shiny amusement on offer for us.
 Just offstage, behind the curtain though Nature is always present with hard constraints, and the in-between of chance, of life and death.
 Distraction ought never to be discounted though.
-To be reminded of my mortality can be exhausting.
+Reminders of my mortality can be exhausting.

 This from the New York Times on the firestorm that rings Los Angeles: